Strong noise sensitivity and random graphs: Noise sensitivity of witness-transitive functions

 \end{definition}

-Note that the above condition would trivially hold if every pair of distinct 1-witnesses were disjoint (as is the case for instance for the tribes function, where the 1-witnesses are full blocks).
+Note that the above condition would trivially hold if every pair of distinct \mbox{1-}witnesses were disjoint (as is the case, e.g., for the tribes function, where the 1-witnesses are full blocks).
 In a sense, Definition~\ref{def-1-witness-disjoint} provides an approximation to such a situation, which, as we show next, is powerful enough to imply (quantitative) strong noise sensitivity.